Esther Raziel-Naor: State of Israel

 After the United Nations Partition Plan for Palestine was accepted on November 29, 1947, she returned to Kol Zion.
-After the establishment of the State of Israel she was one of the founders of Herut, and was elected on its list as a member of the 1st through 7th Knessets.
+After the establishment of the State of Israel, she was one of the founders of Herut, and was elected on its list as a member of the 1st through 7th Knessets.
 Throughout her 25-year service she was a member of the Knesset's Education and Culture Committee and the House Committee.
 In the election to the 8th Knesset she was replaced by Geula Cohen.

 She died on November 11, 2002, and was buried in Jerusalem.
+In 2011, the Jerusalem municipality named a street after her in Har Homa.
 Her son, Aryeh Naor, whose wife is Miriam Naor, the President of the Supreme Court of Israel, was cabinet secretary for both of Menachem Begin's governments.